Megaslime11/LUNAR-Spoofer/README.md

 Cylexx Spoofer is one of the best FREE spoofers that ever came out (UNDETECTED AS OF NOW)

-To use run the EXE file located in the Files this will bring you to the spoofer section of the process MAKE SURE TO SAY N TO RESET ADAPTERS
+To use run the EXE file located in the Files this will bring you to the spoofer section of the process MAKE SURE TO TYPE N FOR RESET ADAPTERS OPTION

 SAY YES TO ALL FEATURE OPTIONS (YOUR CHOICE)